WopsS/RED4ext.SDK/CONTRIBUTING.md

 * Use [EditorConfig](https://editorconfig.org/) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to style your code before pushing.
 * Use names that describe the purpose or intent of the object.
 Names should be self-explanatory and easily recognizable in the context.
-* Minimize the use of abbreviations that would likely be unknown to someone outside of the project.
+* Minimize the use of abbreviations that would likely be unknown to someone outside the project.
 * Use `auto` whenever it is possible, if the intended type is the correct one (in case of primitive types).
 * Brackets (`{}`) must be on new line.